ivanp7/archipelago/README.md

     - `threads`: creating threads for concurrent processing.

-This application was originally designed as a part of [Rayway](https://github.com/ivanp7/rayway) engine to implement a (dynamic) rendering pipeline that can be configured at runtime.
+This application was originally designed as a part of [Rayway](https://github.com/ivanp7/rayway) engine to implement a command pipeline.

-## Application plugin interface
+## Application context interface

+Context interfaces are like very limited dynamic classes which produce context objects.

-A plugin is a shared library which implements some of the following functions, which are provided via a special virtual table structure:
+A context interface is a structure of pointers to the following functions:

-* `help(topic) -> status`: displays plugin help on the specified `topic`;
-* `init(config) -> context`: creates and initializes new context according to `config`;
+* `init(context_ptr, config) -> status`: creates and initializes new context according to `config`, and stores the pointer to `*context_ptr`;
 * `final(context)`: finalizes and destroys `context` previously created by `init()`;
 * `set(context, slot, value) -> status`: accepts `value` for internal use by `context`, the meaning is specified by `slot`;
 * `get(context, slot, value) -> status`: retrieves data provided by `context` for `slot` to a location pointed to by `value`;
-* `act(context, action, config) -> status`: invokes an internal `action` for `context` according to `config`.
+* `act(context, action, params) -> status`: invokes an internal `action` for `context` with the specified `params`.

-A plugin can provide multiple virtual tables.
+A plugin library can provide multiple context interfaces.

-This interface allows to separate resource consumers from producers, connecting them only via an application configuration.

 ## Application configuration

+An application configuration is a container of steps, which describes what contexts to initialize and how, share pointers between contexts, invoke actions on contexts, etc.

+Thus a container of contexts is formed, which is called an application.

-An application is configured by providing a special structure via a shared memory.
+A configuration step is a structure containing a type id and type-specific data.
-This structure specifies the list of plugins (shared libraries) to load, and the list of initialization instructions.
-There are the following types of instructions:
+There are the several types of configuration steps:

-* `init`: create a context and add it to the list of application contexts;
+* `init`: create a context and add it to the container of application contexts;
-* `final`: destroy a context and remove it from the list of application contexts;
+* `final`: destroy a context and remove it from the container of application contexts;
+* `set`: call a setter function on a context;
-* `assign`: call a setter function and pass another context or output of a getter function;
+* `assign`: call a setter function on a context and pass another context or output of a getter function to it;
-* `act`: call an actor function.
+* `act`: call an actor function on a context.

 ## Finite state machine

 ### State

-A state of a finite state machine is a pair of a function and a `void*` pointer to data that will be provided to the function during the call.
+A state of a finite state machine is a triple of:

+1. a state function;
+2. a `void*` pointer to state data;
+3. a `void*` pointer to state metadata.

+State functions return nothing and accept a pointer to finite state machine context (`fsm`).
-State functions perform logically cohesive chunks of application logic.
+State functions have access to state data & metadata via the FSM context pointer, and perform logically cohesive chunks of application logic.

 During execution, a finite state machine maintains a stack of states.
 State functions can push and pop states while doing state transition.

-State function initiates state transition by returning or by calling `proceed()` function.
+State function initiates state transition by returning or by calling `proceed()`.
 `proceed()` accepts the following parameters:

 1. finite state machine context;